Categories

 No. You can only participate in one category per section.
 This is to ensure fairness in awarding prizes for the competition, and to provide a platform for more musicians to participate.
 However, you can take part in ONE solo category and ONE ensemble section.

-You will receive a hardcopy of scores for your set pieces within 6 weeks from the Organiser upon receipt of your complete registration.
-Please also note that the Organiser will not be providing any reprints of the scores should you misplace them.
+You will receive a PDF of the scores for your set pieces within 6 weeks from the Organiser upon receipt of your complete registration.
+Please also note that the Organiser may not be able to resend the score should they be misplaced.

 For Solo Section participants, all pieces in the Competition must be performed from memory.

-The exact date and time for your competition of the Preliminary or Semi-Final Rounds will be sent to you latest by mail by 21 October 2024.
+The exact date and time for your competition of the Preliminary or Semi-Final Rounds, and the Final Round (Ensemble only) will be sent to you latest by mail by 16 October 2026.
 In the meantime, please make sure you are available on all the competition and concert dates.
 The Organiser will not be providing refunds for the Registration Fee and Practice Session booking fee in the event that you are not able to make it for the day of the competition.

-The adjudicating panel will deliberate at the end of each category, and results will be announced within 30 minutes at the end of each category or the day.
-Results will also be made available at the Registration Counter, on the SCMC website and facebook:
+The Adjudicating Panel will deliberate at the end of each category, and results will be announced within 30 minutes at the end of each category or the day.
+Results will also be made available at the Registration Counter, on the SCMC website and social media platforms:

 Website: scmc.sco.com.sg